ehsan-tashkhisi/labforward/README.md

 We should have better approach for running test in maven.
 Right now I am just running them in intellij IDEA, but we should have plan to group tests to be run in different stages in our CI/CD.

-Having Separate table for valueTypes is that good?
+Having Separate table for valueTypes, is that good?

 # Cucumber Test Features
-Developing using BDD methodology I have define some scenario like below that are passed I believe that nothing is more descriptive than putting them here:
+Developing using BDD methodology I have defined some scenario like below that are passed.
+I believe that nothing is more descriptive than putting them here:

 # Feature: Create AttributeType